Minorities in India: NCM Act 1992, Issues, Schemes & Government Initiatives

 • Despite the Supreme Court's 11-judge bench judgment in T.M.A Pai case, which clearly determined that linguistic and religious minorities must be identified at the state level rather than at the national level, section 2(c) of the National Commission for Minorities (NCM) Act 1992 gave the Centre "unbridled power" to inform minorities.

-Issues faced by Minorities
+Issues Faced by Minorities in India

 1. Discrimination: Minorities may face discrimination based on their race, ethnicity, religion, language, or other characteristics that can manifest in various forms, including unequal access to opportunities, prejudice, stereotyping, and hate crimes.